What do you do when you’re a new and thriving property developer unimpressed with the selection of Melbourne building blocks on the market?

 If approved, the site could make way for a complex with 19 single bedroom units.
 Thirty of the flats will be configured with two bedrooms.
 The rest will include three bedrooms.

 The site is about a hundred metres from Commercial Road which is also the suburb border to South Yarra.
-The Prahran Market, which is confusingly in South Yarra, is a short walk away, as is the Prahran train station and Chapel Street retail strip.
+The Prahran Market, which is confusingly in South Yarra, is as this intersection.
+The Prahran train station and Chapel Street retail strip are a short walk away.

 It is not the first time the South Yarra-based Little Projects has proposed a residential development on a site which was not previously offered for public sale.
 In 2014, Mr Little negotiated with Freemasons Victoria to build townhouses on a prime Box Hill property – with both groups then sharing in the profit proceeds.